Title Clearing

-Whether you own your property or have partial rights to a property, it is important to understand what clear title means, and the possible issues that may arise if your title is not clear after a disaster strikes.
+Whether you own your property or have partial rights to a property, it is important to understand what a clear title means, and the possible issues that may arise if your title is not clear.

 Disaster Legal Assistance Collaborative (DLAC) provides free legal information and limited scope representation to assist Californian homeowners with title clearing.
 If you are interested in participating please complete the sign-up form below.